keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 	![img](img/k172.png)

-- Still click “Next”and a dialog box props up as shown below.
+- Still click “Next” and a dialog box props up as shown below.
 Then click "Pair".
 A few seconds later, the match is done and the LED dot matrix displays the "√" pattern.

     ![img](img/k173.png)